ShingZhanho/ENGG1340-Project-25Spring/README.md

    lurk and strike when you least expect it.
 Adapt or perish—the arena shows no mercy.
 2. **Fully customizable arenas**: Why stick to the default battlefield when you can design your own? _SHOOT!_ is equipped with fileIO which
    allows you to import custom map files, and set up your own initial player position.
 The freedom is in your hands.
+3. **Difficulty levels for every player**: Whether you are a novice seeking a gentle introduction to the chaos, a veteran who survives relent less waves and is equipped with precise skills, or a elite shooter, there is always a difficulty level just for you.
+In each level, the monster spawn rates, their speed and their amount are always changing.
+Get ready to push your limits and conquer the arena!

 ## Build Instructions